-St. Lawrence-Lewis BOCES Capital Project Proposal: Building a Brighter Future
+St. Lawrence-Lewis BOCES Capital Project Proposal: Build Up CTE

-The St. Lawrence-Lewis BOCES covers the largest geographical area at around 2,600 square miles, which is why unlike most BOCES, we must maintain three separate Career and Technical Education Buildings.
-St. Lawrence-Lewis BOCES is also unique in that our total CTE enrollment is nearly 50% of all high school juniors and seniors in our component districts, and in several districts, over 70%.
+The St. Lawrence-Lewis BOCES covers one of the largest geographical areas at around 2,600 square miles, which is why unlike most BOCES, we must maintain three separate Career and Technical Education Buildings.
+St. Lawrence-Lewis BOCES is also unique in that our total CTE enrollment is over 50% of all high school juniors and seniors in our component districts, and in several districts, over 70%.
 Our high enrollment is attributed to the quality of our programs, and our students' desire for a variety of challenging courses outside of their home districts' core classes.

 However, although our BOCES boasts some of the highest enrollment rates, the current state of our Career and Technical Center buildings do not match how our students learn.
 Instructionally, our programs prepare students for successful futures in the evolving global economy, but the cramped shop spaces, lack of classroom space, and poorly lit and ventilated work areas do not match up with this philosophy.

 Our three Career and Technical Centers were all constructed in (or around) 1970.
 The buildings all need significant infrastructure upgrades as the storm and sanitary plumbing, electrical service and distribution, and potable water services and wells are all original to the buildings.
 We have experienced recent system failures specifically involving plumbing and potable water at two of the buildings.
-Finally, continuing high enrollment in CTE programs has led to lack of adequate lab and classroom space, limited technological capabilities, and poor ventilation and lighting.
+Finally, continuing high enrollment in CTE programs has led to lack of adequate lab and classroom space.
+We are experiencing limited technological capabilities and poor ventilation and lighting.

 Anticipated Project Timeline:

 - Finalize Project Scope and Budget (May 2018)

 - SEQRA (State Environmental Quality Review Act)- Coordinated review (July 2018)